Meet the NPIG Executive

 Laura began her nursing career in 2003 at Windsor Regional Hospital on the Respiratory Care Unit after completing her nursing education at St. Clair College.
 She was mentored by amazing, knowledgeable and experienced nurses and encouraged by great leadership.
 She returned to school to complete her Bachelor of Science in Nursing in 2006, followed by the Primary Health Care Nurse Practitioner Program in 2009 and obtained her Masters of Nursing in 2017.
 Laura was a “Grow Your Own Nurse Practitioner,” Sponsored by Sandwich Community Health Center in Windsor.
 Ontario’s Grow Your Own Nurse Practitioner Initiative enables employers to fill a vacant nurse practitioner position by sponsoring a registered nurse to become a nurse practitioner.
 Spending 14 years with the CHC, Laura was dedicated to the CHC model of care that supported a diverse population of clients who identify as vulnerable, at risk or with complex health care needs.
 Laura has since ventured into a long time dream and began a private practice as a Nurse Practitioner Psychotherapist.
 Laura also continues to provide primary care through a virtual care clinic.
 Laura is delighted to join the NPIG Executive and collaborate to support NP initiatives and opportunities.

-NPIG Social Media Officer: Kevin Zhou, MN-NP, MCISc WH, BScN
+NPIG Social Media and co-lead of Communications: Kevin Zhou, MN-NP, MCISc WH, BScN

 NPIG Social Media Officer: Kevin Zhou, NP, MCISc WH, BScN